BANANAS: Bayesian Optimization with Neural Architectures for Neural Architecture Search: Additional Experiments and Details

 \section{Additional Experiments and Details}

-In this section, we present details from Section~\ref{sec:experiments} and more experiments for BANANAS.
-In Section~\ref{app:experiments:metann}, we evaluate the meta neural network used by BANANAS with different training set sizes.
-In Section~\ref{app:experiments:acq_fns}, we evaluate BANANAS on NASBench with five different acquisition functions.
-In Sections~\ref{app:experiments:500_queries} and \ref{app:experiments:rand_val_error}, we evaluate BANANAS on NASBench in settings different from Section~\ref{sec:experiments}: 500 queries instead of 150 queries, and using random validation error instead of mean validation error.
-Finally, in Section~\ref{app:experiments:path_length}, we study the effect of the length of the path encoding on the performance of both the meta neural network, and BANANAS as a whole.
+In this section, we present details and supplementary experiments from Sections~\ref{sec:methodology} and~\ref{sec:experiments}.
+In the first subsection, we give a short description and implementation details for all 15 of the NAS algorithms we tested in Section~\ref{sec:experiments}, as well as additional details from Section~\ref{sec:experiments}.
+Next, we give an exhaustive experiment on the BO + neural predictor framework.
+After that, we evaluate BANANAS on the three datasets in NASBench-201.
+Then, we discuss the NASBench-101 API and conduct additional experiments.
+Finally, we study the effect of the length of the path encoding on the performance of BANANAS on NASBench-201.